harthur/costco/README.md

 #costo
-costco is a small UI for bulk editing CouchDB documents.
-It takes a map function and executes it on all the docs in the database.
+[costco](http://harthur.github.com/costco) is a small UI for bulk editing CouchDB documents.

 #install
 costco is a [couchapp](http://couchapp.org), you can push it to any db: